Positive Uses for ChatGPT in the Higher Education Classroom

 ChatGPT Can Help Instructors...

-- Narrate audio (Tilili et al., 2023)
+- Enhance productivity (Okaiyeto et al., 2023)

 Designing ChatGPT into your syllabus

-The first step toward incorporating AI technology into the higher education classroom is a transparent syllabus.
-A syllabus that provides guidance on proper utilization of technology can create a learning environment that is inclusive and supportive of both the student and the instructor.
+A potential first step toward incorporating AI technology into the higher education classroom is a transparent syllabus.
+A syllabus that provides guidance on the proper utilization of technology can create a learning environment that is inclusive and supportive of both the student and the instructor.
 In practice, this might mean creating learning objectives using Bloom’s Taxonomy for working with technologies such as ChatGPT.
 Syllabus verbiage can emphasize successful learning behaviors and strategies in general.

 Instructors are implementing policies in syllabi that range from guiding ChatGPT use in academic work to limiting its use.
 Overarching guidelines around syllabus language include: